 Use Openshift Proxies

 Use Consul Service Discovery

-As you can see, when proxies are used in Openshift, the entire cluster can only all total throughput about 2500 requests per second.
+As you can see, when proxies are used in Openshift, the entire cluster can only achieve a total throughput of about 2500 requests per second.
 Imagine that you have hundreds of services share the same throughput, then each service will only have several requests per second.

-Above is the reason we have to provide our own service registry and discovery so that our services can talk to each other directory without going through any proxy.
+The above reason is why we have to provide our own service registry and discovery so that our services can talk to each other directory without going through any proxy.
 That means we don’t need any extra network hop.
 Given we have direct connection with HTTP 2.0 which support multiplexing, we can cache the connection for a number of minutes or a number of requests to further speed up the interaction of services.

 There are several open source products that support service registry and discovery on the market.
 We have implemented module in light-4j to support both Consul and Zookeeper.